 The system shall provide automated alarm handling.
 Upon receipt of an alarm, the system shall be able to automatically change display and record speed, provide relay output operation, PTZ control, and send an email alert.
 During investigations, it shall be possible to search and retrieve stored video data by date, time, camera, and alarm.

 The network video recording system shall use H.265 and H.264 compression, include from 2 TB to 16 TB of hard disk drive internal storage.
-It shall have simultaneous TRUE HD/VGA and CVBS outputs, with two USB ports and an internal 10/100/1000 Gbps network adapter as standard equipment.
+It shall have simultaneous TRUE HD/VGA outputs, with two USB ports and an internal 10/100/1000 Gbps network adapter as standard equipment.

 SUBMITTALS